Shipping estimator located at the bottom of this page! Select front or rear collection before using the estimator.

 The 26 gauge is used on the main horizontal structure and the 16 gauge is used for some of the ends and cross members for extra support.
 Others on the market use thinner gauge metals.

-Nest boxes are 8” tall x 48” wide at the entrance point for front collection and 14" tall when used as a rear collection making the rear collection ideal for larger breed birds.
+Nest boxes are 8” tall x 48” wide at the entrance point for the front collection and 14" tall when used as a rear collection making the rear collection ideal for larger breed birds.
 Inside compartment measures 14" tall x 48" wide x 11-1/2” deep.

-The double layer nest box measures overall 48” wide 35” tall 17” deep.
+The double-layer nest box measures overall 48” wide 35” tall 17” deep.

 With old-fashioned Amish made quality comes some non-modern-day conveniences.
 Nesting boxes are built and ship from a small Amish shop without computers using only old-fashioned UPS Logbooks.
 We do not receive electronic tracking numbers.